 Vegetables and flowers grown at the garden may be used for your own needs, donated to Mason Food Pantry or other local pantries, or given to friends and family.

-Applications for use of a 10′ x 15′ foot garden plot are taken in the spring, generally beginning in March and ending on April 21.
-A contribution of $20 is suggested to cover expenses for the season.
+Applications for use of a 10′ x 15′ foot garden plot are taken in the spring, generally beginning in March and ending on April 20.
 Prior year gardeners are assigned first.
 The remaining plots are assigned to first-time individual gardeners and groups.

 The program is successful due to the Mason residents who volunteer to coordinate the garden.
 If you have questions about the garden, please contact the volunteers listed on the application form.